 1. All entries in this division should be related to the people, places or things connected to Lafayette County, either in the past or present.
-Lot No.

-- 1. A scrapbook on any subject of history or heritage study - A poster 11x14 inches relating to Lafayette County history 2. - 3.
-A family tree on poster paper, 2x3 - 4.
+- 1. A scrapbook on any subject of history or heritage study - 3.
+A family tree on poster paper, 2x3 - 2.
+A poster 11x14 inches relating to Lafayette County history - 4.
 Taped interview on a historical topic